'Mad Talks' at Newlyn Art Gallery and The Exchange

 Newlyn Art Gallery & The Exchange

-Join us for Mad Talks: Slow Reading Group, where we read together, out loud and slowly, and discuss and critique topics such as community, care, safety, queerness, crip theory, mental justice and Mad politics.
+Participants were invited to join Mad Talks: Slow Reading Group.
+Here they read together, out loud and slowly, and discussed and critiqued topics such as community, care, safety, queerness, crip theory, mental justice and Mad politics.

-Our reading material will be taken from texts and books recently introduced to The DASH Library.
+Our reading material was taken from texts and books recently introduced to The DASH Library.

-For the second half of the session, we will read Sara Jaspan’s ‘On Cripping’ written for Art Monthly and the introduction to Mad World, The Politics of Mental Health by Micha Frazer-Carroll.
+For the second half of the session, the group read Sara Jaspan’s ‘On Cripping’ written for Art Monthly and the introduction to Mad World, The Politics of Mental Health by Micha Frazer-Carroll.

-This is an informal reading group led by DASH's Curator, Jade Foster, who has complex PTSD and other mental health conditions.
-The session will be held in the Engine Room in The Exchange (and we will provide snacks, drinks, a quiet space, and copies of the texts on the day of the event).
+This was an informal reading group led by DASH's Curator, Jade Foster, who has complex PTSD and other mental health conditions.
+The session was held in the Engine Room in The Exchange (with snacks, drinks, a quiet space, and copies of the texts provided the day of the event).

 About DASH’s Curator